AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 These are the 7 unique words in the whole corpus of 11 words.

-# Step3- Create Document Vectors
+# Step 3- Create Document Vectors

 Bag Of words Vector For First Sentence -